KAIZN-io/Voy/README.md

 ## Configure the app
 - the logging style is inside `logging.yaml`
+- the app default env is "development".
+Set it to "production" with `export FLASK_ENV=production` before running it with `flask run`
 ## Asset handling
 ### Install npm packages
 1. Activate venv with `. venv/bin/activate`